 Haci Ivaz Pasha built Geyve Han at the beginning of the 15th century.
 He presented it as a gift to Sultan Mehmed I Çelebi, to generate revenues for the maintenance of the Green Mosque.

 It is smaller than hans that I will mention later, it had 56 rooms in total, 26 downstairs and 30 upstairs.

 FIDAN HAN (1464)

-When I talk about the magic of Bursa, I primarily consider the old historical area.
+When I talk about the magic of Bursa, I primarily consider the old historic area.
 What I mean is that, when you start to explore this area and you come across Fidan and other hans, you end up feeling amazed.
-In other words, such concentration of beautiful historical structures cannot leave you indifferent.
-It’s really hard to believe that there is so much to see there.
+In other words, such concentration of beautiful historic structures cannot leave you indifferent.
+It’s really hard to believe that there is so much to see in Bursa.

 The Grand Vizier of Fatih Sultan Mehmed, Mahmud Pasha, built Fidan Han.
 I did some research about Fidan Han for this post and, to my surprise, I came across an interesting piece of information, previously unknown to me.

 The same as Sokollu Mehmed Pasha, Mahmud Pasha Angelović was Serbian, abducted as a child by the Ottomans, under the devşirme system.
 He also advanced to the second most powerful position within the Ottoman Empire.
 I’ve never heard this before and I don’t think that there are many people in Serbia that know this.